If you are looking for some fun things to do in Mississippi, then you have come to the right place!

 Kids will have fun climbing on the playground or playing a round of disc golf.
 Make sure to pack a picnic as well!

-There are so many amazing things to do in Mississippi!
+There are so many amazing things to do in Mississippi this weekend!
 This Southern state is full of gorgeous natural scenery, rich history, and unique festivals.